shakespete/react/Notes.md

 compose takes in functions as arguments and returns a single function.
 In this implementation, the spread operator is used to turn those function arguments into an array called fns.
 A function is then returned that expects one argument, arg.
 When this function is invoked, the fns array is piped starting with the argument we want to send through the function.
 The argument becomes the initial value for composed and then each iteration of the reduced callback returns.
 Notice that the callback takes two arguments: composed and a function f.
 Each function is invoked with compose which is the result of the previous function’s output.
 Eventually, the last function will be invoked and the last result returned.

+<h1>webpack</h1>
+webpack is billed as a module bundler.
+A module bundler takes all of our different files (JavaScript, LESS, CSS, JSX, ESNext, and so on) and turns them into a single file.
+The two main benefits of bundling are modularity and network performance.

+As of version 4.0.0, webpack does not require a configuration file to bundle your project.
+If you don’t include a config file, webpack will run the defaults to package your code.
+Using a config file though means that you’ll be able to customize your setup.
+Plus, this shows us some of the magic of webpack instead of hiding it away.
+The default webpack configuration file is always webpack.config.js.

+The webpack.config.js file is just another module that exports a JavaScript literal object that describes the actions that webpack should take.
+The configuration file should be saved to the root folder of the project, right next to the index.js file

+Wherever webpack finds an import statement, it will find the associated module in the filesystem and include it in the bundle.
+Webpack will follow this import tree and include all of these necessary modules in our bundle.
+Traversal through all of these files is creates what is called a dependency graph.

 <h1>Virtual DOM vs Actual DOM</h1>

 <i>DOM stands for Document Object Model and is an abstraction of a structured text.
 For web developers, this text is an HTML code, and the DOM is simply called HTML DOM.
 Elements of HTML become nodes in the DOM.</i>